Blog Categories

 • Use of exogenous (supplemental) ketones

-With all of these different factors that can affect GKI, it’s a good idea to check your GKI under similar conditions each time.
+Since all of these can affect GKI, it’s best to check and monitor your GKI under similar conditions and circumstances every time.

-This table, adapted from KetoMojo, can help you interpret your GKI results: (*)
+This table can help you interpret your GKI results: (16)

 GKI Interpretation Best for